How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 LDL ≥190 mg/dL: Clinical evaluation and statin therapy discussion should happen promptly.
 Lifestyle changes are still valuable but are unlikely to be sufficient at this level.

 Established heart disease or prior stroke: Medication is part of your treatment regardless of lifestyle changes.
-The question is which medication and at what intensity.

 Find out where you stand